cschroed-usgs/mlr-local-dev/README.md

 ### Changing Configuration
 If you need to make changes to any configuration due to your local system (I.E: Ports already in use) you may need to make those changes in multiple locations:

 1. `docker-compose.yml` - Ports that are exposd by the services are set here.
 If you need to change the port that a service is running on you can simply re-map the port exposed by the container to a different port on your host system (`Format: port: host-port:service port within container`).
-Additionally, other configuration settings such as what configuraiton files to laod from and what cert files to use are set here, but it's unlikely you will need to make any changes to that.
+Additionally, other configuration settings such as what configuration files to load from and what cert files to use are set here, but it's unlikely you will need to make any changes to that.

 2. `./docker/configuration/* & ./docker/secrets/*` - Specific configuration for each application is configured here.
-The `/common` directory is loaded by each `mlr-*` service, so if you need ot set or change configuration applying to _all_ services you should change it there.
+The `/common` directory is loaded by each `mlr-*` service, so if you need to set or change configuration applying to _all_ services you should change it there.
 If you need specific configuration for each service that must be set in each service's specific `{config/secrets}.env` file.

 ## Running

 Because there are inter-dependencies between services the startup order is very important.
 It is recommended to wait for one terminal command to fully startup before executing the next command.

-### Terminal 1: `sudo ./launch_backing_services.sh`
+### Terminal 1: `./launch_backing_services.sh`
  - Starts Water Auth, S3 Mock, and a Fake SMTP Server
  - This script also handles creating the export bucket in the mock s3 server
-### Terminal 2: `sudo docker-compose up mlr-legacy-db`
+### Terminal 2: `docker-compose up mlr-legacy-db`
  - Starts the MLR Legacy PostgreSQL Database
-### Terminal 3: `sudo docker-compose up mlr-legacy mlr-notification mlr-ddot-ingester mlr-wsc-file-exporter mlr-validator mlr-legacy-transformer mlr-gateway`
+### Terminal 3: `docker-compose up mlr-legacy mlr-notification mlr-ddot-ingester mlr-wsc-file-exporter mlr-validator mlr-legacy-transformer mlr-gateway`
  - Starts mlr-legacy mlr-notification mlr-ddot-ingester mlr-wsc-file-exporter mlr-validator mlr-legacy-transformer and mlr-gateway

 After completing these steps you should be able to access the MLR UI by visiting: https://localhost:6026/